 Raise to Wake feature is defaulted on in iOS 10/11 devices.
 If you don't like it when anyone can see the notifications when picking up your phone, you can turn it off on "Settings" > "Display & Brightness" > toggle off "Raise to Wake".
 Of course, if you like, you can turn the feature back on.

 With iOS 10, Control Center adds two panels: Now Playing and Home panel.
-On Home panel, you can make change to HomeKit accessories without unlocking the device.
+On the Home panel, you can make changes to HomeKit accessories without unlocking the device.
 You can select the accessories that appear in the Home panel of Control Center.

-Turn it on and the accessory will be displayed the Control Center.
+- Turn it on and the accessory will be displayed in the Control Center.

-If you don't like Control Center appearing on Lock screen, you can disable Control Center on Lock screen.
+If you don't like Control Center appearing on the Lock screen, you can disable Control Center on the Lock screen.

-On iOS 11, go to "Settings" > "Touch ID & Passcode" and toggle off "Control Center" on "Allow Access When Locked" section.
+- On iOS 11, go to "Settings" > "Touch ID & Passcode" and toggle off "Control Center" on the "Allow Access When Locked" section.

 By default, your iPhone/iPad will be automatically locked after two minutes if there is no motion on the device.
-If you think it too much of work to unlock the device every two minutes, you can change iPhone/iPad's lock screen time, for example, set the Auto-Lock time to 3~5 minutes or turn off Auto Lock by Never.
+If you think it too much work to unlock the device every two minutes, you can change iPhone/iPad's lock screen time, for example, set the Auto-Lock time to 3~5 minutes or turn off Auto-Lock by Never.

 Note: You can't change Auto-Lock time when the device is in Power Saver Mode.

-Note: Some apps, for example Messages, might have "Show Preview" option, which you can turn off so that you can still get notification but don't preview.
+Note: Some apps, for example, Messages, might have the "Show Preview" option, which you can turn off so that you can still get the notification but don't preview.

-Today View: Today View allows you search things and see information like news, weather, upcoming calendar events on Lock screen.
+Today View: Today View allows you to search things and see information like news, weather, upcoming calendar events on the Lock screen.

-Recent Notifications: Recent notifications will pops up on your Lock screen.
+Recent Notifications: Recent notifications will pop up on your Lock screen.

-Reply with Messages: When you recieve a voice message from iMessage, you'll get the notification on Lock screen, which you can reply directly from the Lock screen.
+Reply with Messages: When you receive a voice message from iMessage, you'll get the notification on the Lock screen, which you can reply directly from the Lock screen.

 Home Control: HomeKit options to control smart home accessories from the Lock screen.

-Wallet: When Wallet is enabled, things like boarding pass, movies tickets will pop up on Lock screen when you are about to check in at the airport or head to a movies.
+Wallet: When Wallet is enabled, things like a boarding pass, movie tickets will pop up on Lock screen when you are about to check-in at the airport or head to a movie.

-Return Missed Calls: You can return missed phone calls on Lock screen.
+Return Missed Calls: You can return missed phone calls on the Lock screen.

 Any other question about customizing Lock screen on iPhone/iPad, please leave your question below.